ShaunaGordon/shaunagordon.github.com/content/posts/2016-01-13-pelican-travis-and-github.md

 My Vagrant box did have a few things in it that failed in Travis, so I had to remove them.
 Just remove any lines that appear distribution-specific, and tweak from there based on Travis errors.
 Alternatively, if you know exactly what packages you installed, then you can include just those.
 I kind of like it a little more verbose, though.

 # Step 3: Tweak Pelican

+**This is something that's been updated.
+This technique is now outdated.
+Travis was kind enough to build this in!**

 Pelican includes a nice little Github command within the Makefile, but it's designed more for running it locally, with credentials for the Github account.
 That's not really a good idea for a Travis deploy.
 So, we adjust the Makefile command so that Travis can push to the repo: